WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Apps/Lifecycle_Events/index.md

 ### `OnError`

-* `void OnError(Exception e, out bool recovered)`
+* `void OnError(Exception e)`

-The `OnError` method is called when your application causes an unhandled exception.
+The `OnError` method is called when your application causes an unhandled exception, but before it stops running your app or triggers any [automatic error recovery](../../../Meadow.OS/Automatic_Restarts).
 You will have a chance to inspect and, optionally, handle this error.
-If you resolve the error, you can set the `recovered` output parameter to `true`.

-### `OnRecovery`

-* `void OnRecovery(Exception e)`

-The `OnRecovery` method is called after you application recovers from a previously unhandled exception.

 ### `OnUpdate`